What I am:

 Act II (The Adult Years)

 Michelle quit college when she met her soulmate in a traffic jam.
 Her cowboy swept her away, took her to see the sunrise over the Rockies, the beaches of Monterrey, and every interstate in the contiguous United States.
-She moved to Missouri with him a short time after they met and they’ve spent the last twenty-one years growing, healing, and loving.
+She moved to Missouri with him a short time after they met and they’ve spent the last twenty-two years growing, healing, and loving.
 It’s a beautifully messy story of two people who fell in love yet had to overcome years of dysfunction and abuse–but they did it together.

 Michelle was the first woman to work in the shop of an outdoor advertising agency, she was a midnight truck stop waitress, a high-end steak house server, a truck driver, quality control for a nationally recognized brand, a bank teller, a Walmart cashier, a direct sales leader, a Fed-ex driver, a women’s ministry leader, an author, editor, artist, photographer, and intuitive life coach.
 She is a wife, mother, grandmother, homeschool teacher, foodie, and lover of the earth.